 Charles Waldegrave of the New Zealand Poverty Measurement Project welcomed Working for Families tax credits because they recognised the high costs of rearing children.
 However, Susan St John from the Child Poverty Action Group focused on the impact on the children of beneficiaries who do not receive these payments.
 She argued: ‘Leaving the worst off further outside the normal living standards of society is a recipe for disaster.’1

 Working for Families

 Commentators have highlighted the consequences for children of poverty.
-For example children from low-income families have more than twice the incidence of chronic illness and disabilities as children living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.
+For example, children from low-income families have more than twice the incidence of chronic illness and disabilities as children living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.

-Childcare subsidies and family benefits
+Early childhood education subsidies and family benefits

 It’s social engineering!